Moore County substation attack: Motive

 Officials have described the attack as "targeted" and "intentional, willful and malicious" but did not immediately provide any information on suspects or a motive for the attack.

-After the incident, numerous posts on the internet have speculated that the attack was an attempt to disrupt a local drag show that was taking place in the nearby town of Southern Pines that evening; however, these claims are unconfirmed and disputed.
+After the incident, numerous posts on the internet speculated that the attack was an attempt to disrupt a local drag show that was taking place in the nearby town of Southern Pines that evening; however, these claims are unconfirmed and disputed.

 By December 7, investigators were focusing on two possible motives for the attack.
 One scenario relates to known online writings by domestic extremists, which encourage attacks on critical infrastructure; the other relates to anti-LGBTQ+ activity.
 Investigators said they still have no evidence specifically tying the attack to the contemporaneous drag show, but the timing of the two incidents, as well as a general growth in tension around LGBTQ+ events, leads them to consider a possible connection.

 Aftermath

-As of December 6, it was estimated that about 35,000 Moore County residents were still without power, and the timeline for completing repairs and restoring power county-wide was revised from December 8 to midnight December 7.
+It was estimated that by December 6, about 35,000 Moore County residents were still without power, and the timeline for completing repairs and restoring power county-wide was revised from December 8 to midnight December 7.
 By the morning of December 7, the number of affected residents without power was down to about 23,000, and power had been restored to the Moore County hospital.
 Additionally, the Duke Energy website stated "All substation equipment damaged from recent vandalism has either been fully repaired or replaced."
 By 4 p.m. on December 7, the number of customers remaining without power had dropped to approximately 1,200.
 As a result, it was announced that the curfew would be permanently lifted as of 5 a.m. on the morning of December 8.